DEV270201/WebsiteInReact/README.md

 # WebsiteInReact
-tried creating a website using React.js
+Tried creating a website using React.js
+Code in the master branch